-- 1. The rating units must be contiguous, or in the case of a farm, must be situated within a radius of 2 kilometers from the primary property.
+1. The rating units must be contiguous, or in the case of a farm, must be situated within a radius of 2 kilometers from the primary property.

-- 2. The rating units must:
+2. The rating units must:

-- a.
-In the case of a residential/lifestyle

-property, be owned by the same ratepayer who uses the rating units jointly as a single residential property.
+a.
+In the case of a residential/lifestyle property, be owned by the same ratepayer who uses the rating units jointly as a single residential property.
 In the case of residential rating units where two or more separately owned rating units are owned by an individual and/or trust and are contiguous but the ownership is not an exact match, the rating units will be considered as one.
 For this to apply one unit must have a dwelling and the other unit(s) considerable development which proves that the rating units are being used as one.
 E.g. House/dwelling on one rating unit and or garden and garage on the other rating unit.

+b.
 In the case of a farm/lifestyle property, be owned by the same owner, or be leased for a term of not less than 10 years, to the same ratepayer who uses the rating units jointly as a single farm.
-The owners of each of the individual rating units must confirm in writing that their unit/s is being jointly used as a single farming operation lessees and is vacant.
+The owners of each of the individual rating units must confirm in writing that their unit/s is being jointly used as a single farming operation c.
+In the case of a subdivision, commercial or residential development, be owned by the original developer who is holding the individual rating units pending their sale or lease to subsequent purchasers or lessees and is vacant.
 This remission is limited for a term of 3 years for all charges and will be calculated from 1 July in the year that the rates were first remitted.